Turbostaat: History

 The live record Nachtbrot was recorded on three days in Leipzig with Moses Schneider and was released on 11 January 2019 through PIAS.
 The double vinyl is embedded in a hard cover book containing photos taken over 4 years by constant roadcrew member and photographer Andreas Hornhoff.

 Uthlande released 17 January 2020 through PIAS and was recorded at Hansa Tonstudios berlin with Moses Schneider and Tim Tautorat.
-The album was listed 6th in the german top 100 charts.
+The album was listed 6th in the German top 100 charts.

 Side projects

 Guitarist Marten Ebsen and Thomas Goetz, drummer of Beatsteaks, started the project NinaMarie.
 Their first EP was released under the name Scheiss.
 Taxi - Scheiss.
 Paris in March 2006.

 Bassist Tobert Knopp has released several experimental/ambient records with fellow longtime collaborateur Ulf Schütte as Aosuke on labels such as dekorder together with Black to Comm, Audiolith, tape tektoniks and meudiademorte.
 Tobert Knopp has released a Split 7" with the band InFlux and a mini-cd called "dead crest" containing mostly harsh noise music on the tape label tape tektoniks.
-Knopp was the bass player in the doom/psychrock band Mountain Witch from 2011-2017 contributing to the albums "cold river" and "burning village" released on this charming man records.
+Knopp was the bass player in the doom/psychrock band Mountain Witch from 2011 to 2017 contributing to the albums "cold river" and "burning village" released on this charming man records.
 He is known to use several pseudonyms hiding on collaborations and studio work such as Klaus Hoffmann, Tut Ench Armut or Smoothy Pommes.
-Knopp has worked as a visual artist designing the record covers and merchandise vor his band Turbostaat until his departure from visual work after finishing "stadt der angst" in 2013.
+Knopp has worked as a visual artist designing the record covers and merchandise for his band Turbostaat until his departure from visual work after finishing "stadt der angst" in 2013.
 He has been contributing cover artworks for The Robocop Kraus, Aosuke, Hallo Kwitten, Datashock to name a few.